migueltorrescosta/obsidian-notes-old/_notes/Public/Health.md

 4. Being okay with doing nothing ( it avoids stressing )

 # Falling asleep
+1. Sleep at consistent times
-1. Don't use artificial light in the 2 hours before bed
+2. Don't use artificial light in the 2 hours before bed
-2. Exercise then shower
+3. Exercise => Shower => Bed

 # Miscellaneous
 1. Don't sleep in too long on weekends